inprosysltd/tv_locker_backend/README.md

 ### 2. Activate Device
 **POST** `/api/activate`

 Activate a device using activation code.
+Marks the activation code as used and activates the device.

 **Request Body:**
 ```json